-It can often feel scary, nerve wracking and sometimes overwhelming talking to a complete stranger, and that's natural to feel that way.
-I provide a friendly, non-judgemental & safe environment within a warm, comfortable, and inviting counselling room.
+It can often feel scary, nerve wracking and sometimes overwhelming talking to a complete stranger, and it's natural to feel that way.
+I provide a friendly, non-judgemental & safe environment within a warm, comfortable, and inviting counselling room for you to the space and time you need to focus on you.

-Person-centred counselling is a non-directive client lead talking therapy; sessions provide you with a safe place to talk.
+Person-centred counselling is a non-directive client lead talking therapy where sessions provide you with a safe and confidential place to talk.

-I work with individuals (aged 11 onwards), families and couples, who present with a variety of issues from exam stress, anxiety, depression, peer pressure, bereavement, infidelity, friendship issues, current or historic abuse (sexual or domestic) and family relationships.
+I work with individuals (aged 13 +) who present with a variety of issues from exam stress, anxiety, depression, peer pressure, bereavement, infidelity, friendship issues, current or historic abuse (sexual or domestic) and family relationships.

 I'm situated close to junction 4 of the M18, with off-road parking.

-I attend supervision once a month and I'm a registered member of the BACP.
+I attend supervision once a month and I'm a registered accredited member of the National Counselling Society.

 Training, qualifications & experience